Go on to Part Five

 GG again opened for Alvin Lee and Company at the Winterland, with the band Raw Soul playing first, as a replacement for the scheduled American Tears who backed out.
 Attendance was again poor, with the 5,400 seat hall only about half full.
 Reviewing these two appearances, The Argus was generally kind to Giant but branded Derek as “a poor imitation of Jethro Tull’s Ian Anderson.”

 Feb.
 15 The live studio recording made at Los Angeles’ Capitol Studios on Feb.
-13 was broadcast over the city’s KMET radio, on that station’s weekly Saturday Night At the Concert Hour series, also known as SNATCH.
-To prepare the audience, KMET preceded the live session with the airing of three studio tracks, namely Black Cat, Knots and In a Glass House.
-The master tape of the Feb.
-13 studio session still exists in Capitol’s vaults and there is even a possibility that it includes an additional song or two that never made it to the airwaves.
-An official release of the entire session was being considered several years ago, though the idea was shelved at the time.
-Whether it will see release in the future remains to be seen.
-In the meantime, Glass House released almost the entire live portion of the broadcast, albeit in rather sub-par sound quality, on their incorrectly labeled LIVE IN SANTA MONICA 1975 CD in 2005.
+13, or at least most of it, was broadcast over the city’s KMET radio, on that station’s weekly Saturday Night At the Concert Hour series, also known as SNATCH.
+Included was the KMET musical jingle, also recorded on Feb.
+13. To prepare the audience and to fill the full hour timeslot, KMET preceded the live session with the airing of three studio tracks, namely Black Cat, Knots and In a Glass House.
+Portions of this broadcast have been heavily bootlegged through the years.
+In 2005, the Glass House label released nearly the entire live portion of the broadcast, albeit in rather sub-par sound quality, on their incorrectly labeled LIVE IN SANTA MONICA 1975 CD.

 Feb.
 17 Chicago, Illinois Auditorium Theater